 This arrogantly fun uptune was debuted by our 1984 champs, The Rapscallions, and revived in most humorous fashion by popular medalist quartet Metropolis.

 First a barbershop hit for the 1956 champ Confederates, this ballad is a real powerhouse.
 This arrangement is available as sung by 2003 champ Power Plan and in a longer version better suited for choruses.
 Continue reading Sunshine of Your Smile, The

 Great fun for singers and audiences alike, this lively tune is available in both contest and show versions.
 It is easily one of my most popular charts.
 Power Play sang it with much success, and it works just fine for the ladies as well.
 Continue reading Swinging on a Star

 From the musical Civil War, this song of a dying young soldier is most powerful, indeed.
 It makes a fine contest companion to the Civil War Medley of rousing uptunes.
 Both Power Play and The Alliance have sung it in international competition.

 What could be more inspiring than singing about our music?
 This uplifting arrangement is no longer exclusive.
 Continue reading Thank You for the Music

 Inspired by the Andy Williams version of the holiday song, this arrangement features five key changes.
 That makes for a most energetic piece, for sure.
 Continue reading Sleigh Ride

 This tender World War I song was debuted by champ quartet The New Tradition.
-The men’s version of this arrangement is published by the BHS.
+The men’s version of this arrangement, including learning tracks, is published by the BHS.